saving the world's most endangered antelope

 Ali, A.H., A.T.
 Ford, J.S.
 Evans, D. Mallon, M.M.
 Hayes, J. King, R. Amin, and J.R.
 Goheen.
 Resource selection and landscape change reveal mechanisms suppressing population recovery for the world's most endangered antelope.
-In Press, Journal of Applied Ecology.
+Journal of Applied Ecology.
+PDF.

 Ali, A. H. Range collapse, demography and conservation of the critically endangered hirola antelope in Kenya.
 PhD Dissertation, University of Wyoming.
 PDF.

 Andanje, S., Davey, K., Ogwoka, B., Agwanda, B., Ali, A., Bruce, T., Wacher, T. and Amin, R. Mammal Diversity Surveys in the Coastal Forests; Kenya 2010 – 2011.
 The Zoological Society of London, Regents Park, London, NW1 4RY.
 PDF.

 Amin, R., Andanje, S. A., Ogwonka, B., Ali, A. H., Bowkett, A. E., Omar, M., & Wacher, T. The northern coastal forests of Kenya are nationally and globally important for the conservation of Aders’ duiker Cephalophus adersi and other antelope species.
 Biodiversity and Conservation, 1-18.
 PDF.